Strassboom/FinalProject/README.md

 ### Development (Devs Only)
 #### Both Listed Platforms
-1. Make sure your flash
+1. Ensure a file exists on your flash drive in the root named processes.txt (i.e. D:\\processes.txt)
 #### (Windows)
 1. Install Python=>3.10.4
 2. Install pyinstaller with pip